-Bodily injury liability does NOT cover your injuries, only the injuries of others that you are liable for.
-For your personal injuries to be covered, you would need coverages such as personal injury protection (PIP) or medical payments (MedPay).
+Bodily injury liability does not cover your injuries, only the injuries of others for which you’re liable.
+For your personal injuries, you need other insurance such as personal injury protection (PIP) or medical payments (MedPay).

 Car insurance companies normally require that you carry the same level of liability coverage on each vehicle listed on your policy.
 In some states, you must carry the same liability limits on all cars that you own.

-The Insurance Information Institute (III) and Senior Consumer Analyst for CarInsurance.com Penny Gusner recommend bodily injury liability coverage of $100,000 per person and $300,000 per accident (referred to as 100/300 coverage).
-If you can afford higher limits, that is even better for the protection of your assets.
+Many experts recommend bodily injury liability coverage of $100,000 per person and $300,000 per accident (referred to as 100/300 coverage).
+If you can afford higher limits, that is even better for protecting your assets.

-If you don’t carry bodily injury liability and the state requires it, then penalties can be handed out, such as fines and suspension of your license, and/or vehicle registration.
+If you don’t carry bodily injury liability and the state requires it, penalties such as fines, suspension of your license, and/or vehicle registration can be levied.

 Also, without bodily injury liability coverage on your car insurance policy, you will be held personally responsible for any injuries you cause to others in an auto accident.
-This could mean you are forced to liquidate property, savings and other assets in order to pay for a judgment against you.
+This could mean you must liquidate property, savings and other assets to pay for a judgment against you.

 A few states don’t require bodily injury liability coverage; however, it is still recommended that you carry this coverage to better protect you and your assets.

-Bodily injury liability and medical payment are not the same type of coverage, each is in place to cover different things.
-BI is to cover those that you may cause injury to when at fault in an accident while Medical Payments coverage is there to cover you and your passengers when you are injured, no matter who was at fault in the accident.
-There may also be coverage if as a pedestrian a vehicle injures you.
+Bodily injury liability and medical payments are not the same type of coverage; each is in place to cover different things.
+BI is to protect those you may injure in an accident, while Medical Payments coverage is there to cover you and your passengers when injured, no matter who was at fault in the accident.

-Bodily injury on the other hand does not cover you if you are injured in an accident.
-Bodily injury liability (BI or BIL) is for those that you cause injuries to when you are at fault in an accident.
+On the other hand, bodily injury does not cover you if you are injured in an accident.
+Bodily injury liability (BI or BIL) is for those you injure if you’re at fault in an accident.
 BI is mandatory in most states.